CorneelM21/Haptic-Interfaces-Parkinson-Tremor/README.md

 * **Signal Noise:** EMG sensors are highly susceptible to noise.
 We addressed this by [explain how you filtered the data or improved sensor placement].
 * **Actuator Control:** Tuning the PID controller of the EduExo to feel supportive rather than restrictive required iterative testing to find the right balance.
 * **Decoupling:** Ensuring the user could wear the Quest 3 comfortably while the exoskeleton was active required careful cable management and physical workspace setup.

+The practical construction of the prototype prioritized ergonomics and physical realism.
+The work surface, bottle, and glasses were positioned at a standard ergonomic height (Y ≈ 0.8).
+To ensure a reliable program and prevent users from accidentally walking off the virtual floor plane, an "invisible wall" was constructed using primitive cubes with disabled `Mesh Renderers` and active `Box Colliders`.

+To simulate realistic glass-on-glass interactions, the bottle and glasses were equipped with Rigidbodies (mass) and Colliders (solid surfaces).
+A custom Unity Physics Material was created with zero bounciness and low friction properties, ensuring the objects interacted with an abrupt, hard impact typical of real glass.

+The simulation logic required careful programming to handle edge cases and scalability:
+* Accuracy Logic: The `ScoreManager` script originally calculated accuracy by dividing the water in the glass by the total water poured, causing a visual bug showing "100% accuracy" before pouring occurred.
+This was restructured using conditional statements (`if (totaalWater == 0)`) to display a placeholder (`--%`) until the first particle triggers the system.
+* Scalable Resets: To accommodate varying difficulty levels, the `ResetKnop` script utilizes C# arrays (`[]`) to efficiently store, iterate through, and recall the exact startup positions and rotations of multiple glasses simultaneously.

 ## 4. Discussion
 Upon testing the prototype, the dual-system approach proved [describe performance—was it effective?].
 The EduExo successfully provided resistance to simulated tremors, while the VR environment accurately tracked the pouring task.